 3. Host a Family Sports Event

 Playing sports is also a great bonding activity because, through it, you can teach your children about playing by the rules, as well as losing or winning gracefully.
 When hosting a family sports event, you should think about the kinds of sports that would benefit your family dynamic and also the interests of your kids.
+You can also do something like Golf and make it a bit easier with a remote control golf caddy as an option.

 You can visit bowling alleys, golf courses, or an indoor climbing wall.
 You can also try unfamiliar sports if you all would agree.
 Even if no one in your family is into sports, going out once in a while and doing some physical activities will give you a fun and healthy bonding time.
 It is also a great foundation of teamwork.
+Be sure to check out Happy Sparrow for options and help.

 4. Create a Family Art